JetBrains/guide/site/django/tutorials/django-aws/introduction/index.md

 The key features are:

-- **Fast**: Very high performance, on par with NodeJS and Go (thanks to Starlette and Pydantic).
+- Fast: Very high performance, on par with NodeJS and Go (thanks to Starlette and Pydantic).
 One of the fastest Python frameworks available.

-- **Fast to code**: Increase the speed to develop features by about 200% to 300%.
+- Fast to code: Increase the speed to develop features by about 200% to 300%.

-- **Fewer bugs**: Reduce about 40% of human (developer) induced errors.
+- Fewer bugs: Reduce about 40% of human (developer) induced errors.
-- **Intuitive**: Great editor support.
+- Intuitive: Great editor support.
 Completion everywhere.
 Less time debugging.
-- **Easy**: Designed to be easy to use and learn.
+- Easy: Designed to be easy to use and learn.
 Less time reading docs.
-- **Short**: Minimize code duplication.
+- Short: Minimize code duplication.
 Multiple features from each parameter declaration.
 Fewer bugs.
-- **Robust**: Get production-ready code.
+- Robust: Get production-ready code.
 With automatic interactive documentation.
-- **Standards-based**: Based on (and fully compatible with) the open standards for APIs: OpenAPI (previously known as Swagger) and JSON Schema.
+- Standards-based: Based on (and fully compatible with) the open standards for APIs: OpenAPI (previously known as Swagger) and JSON Schema.

 For reference, you can visit [fastapi.tiangolo.com](https://fastapi.tiangolo.com/)